Value in Art - Understanding One of the Art Elements

 When one discusses the value in art there are two very distinctive paths to follow.
 The concern with value in art is both a technical question related to color and to light, and also a subjective issue which touches on philosophical, economic, art market and aesthetic concerns.
 Focused on the definition of the value in art from the technical point of view, value, also known as a tint, illustrates the artistic manipulation of light and dark.
 Be it through a balanced play of the light elements, or through a high contrast of the two, the value in art helps to create the illusion of the mass and of the volume.
 It is also crucial for the creation of a dramatic effect and of the focal point within an artwork.

 Defined as one of the seven elements of art, next to line, shape, space, form, texture, and color, the value in art is a quality or a value of light and dark of a certain shade or tone.
 This art element is best understood if visualized as a scale or a gradient.
 In 1907 Denman Ross, American painter, art collector, a scholar of art history and theory, introduced a value scale which is still applied today.
 On such a scale, from the lightest shade, i.e. white to the darkest shade, i.e. black, various shades of gray reside.
-These shades of gray describe the amount of the dark or light elements of any color and describe its lightest and darkest tones or hues.
+These shades of gray describe the amount of the dark or light elements of any color and describe its lightest and darkest tones or hues, thus giving us a closer understanding of what value in art is.
 Such a scale is extremely helpful for painters to identify light, mid-tones, and darks more easily.

 Depending on the amount of white and black within a certain hue, the color appears lighter or darker.
 Showing the standard variations in tone, the values near the lighter end of the scale spectrum are termed high-keyed, while those on the darker end are low-keyed.
 The lightening or darkening of the tones influences the saturation and adds to the dilution of color.
 For many, value in art is more important than color, as it helps to determine the tone of the color itself.